Please Clap (timestamp (00:29)

 --Jules Barbey

 You usually learn to figure how to do something.
-You know where you're going befire you get there.
+You know where you're going before you get there.
 Learning how to read literature does not work this way.
-The point of reading literature is that it will surprise you.
-It will not come out the way you might have expected.
+The point of reading literature is that it will surprise you in surprsing ways.
 And so you have to stay with the text and read it closely, even reread it.

-This will be a discussion class, not a lecture, and I encourage you to befriend each other by meeting on group on and by continuing discussion after class.
+This will be a discussion class, not a lecture, and I encourage you to befriend each other by meeting on the group on app and by continuing discussion independently after class.

 If you have a question or a problem in urgent need of resolution, please contact me in class or at [email protected].

-Requirements: Class participation; quizzes; co-lead class discussion three time; two 500-700 word papers; and two discussion questions and three BIG WORDS for each class.
+Requirements: Class participation; quizzes at the beginning of class; co-lead class discussion three times; two 500-700 word papers; and two discussion questions and three BIG WORDS for each class.

 TENTATIVE SCHEDULE (Please expect adjustments to be made in the schedule from time to time.)